MyHealth.Alberta.ca Network

 Your Role as a Parent

-As parents you want to give your child the guidance and knowledge that they need to become responsible, healthy and happy adults.
+You want to give your child the guidance and knowledge they need to become responsible, healthy and happy adults.
+They should know that you love and accept them for who they are.
 Teaching your child about sexual health and sexuality is part of your role as a parent.
-You’re already teaching your child many things about sexuality and have been since the day they were born.
+You’re already teaching your child many things about sexuality and have been since birth.
 They learn from:

 • the way their bodies feel to them